alexfinnarn/express-starter/README.md

 ### Drupal And Express Setup

 The `scripts/` folder contains a shell script that sets up the initial codebase needed for an Express site: Drupal core and the Express profile.
-You will need to add the full path of your project root, e.g. path to "my-root" where ROOT is defined.
-You can also change the pinned versions of Drupal and Express initially installed.
+You can change the pinned versions of Drupal and Express initially installed; however, you have to add them in a way that DSLM expects them to show up as mentioned below in "Adding More Cores And Profiles".

 ```bash
 # Run build script.